Glaucium grandiflorum

 Glaucium grandiflorum, the great-flowered horned poppy, is a species of flowering plant in the horned poppy genus which is native to the Middle East.

 Description

 The species is a perennial flowering plant which has scalloped, blue-gray leaves.
 It flowers in the summer and fall with orange-red flowers that are 4 cm in diameter.
 These flowers are on long stems which extend above the plant's foliage.
 The seed pods ripen in late summer.

 Glaucium grandiflorum grows 6-40 cm and can have one or more main stems.
 These stems are branched, and are covered with rather dense hairs.
 The petals are 1-4.5 cm long.
 There are numerous stamens with anthers 1-4 mm in length.
-Their filaments are monotronic in the upper half and broadened in the lower half.
-The pedicals, when fruiting, can be up to 9 cm long, and are erect or contorted and hairy.
-The stigma are 4-9 mm broad.
+Their filaments are monotonic in the upper half and broadened in the lower half.
+The pedicels, when fruiting, can be up to 9 cm long, and are erect or contorted and hairy.
+The stigmas are 4-9 mm broad.